 In order to safeguard ethical and socially responsible research, the UniSAFE team established the Ethics Helpdesk – the advisory body and centralised contact point on ethics-related issues for research participants (both institutions and individuals) and researchers.

 The Ethics Helpdesk manages all incoming ethical issues – from problems, incidents and violations to questions, dilemmas, comments and suggestions.
-Its main activities are focused on:
+Its activities focus on:

 • addressing, consulting and helping to tackle incoming ethical issues;